orbit-love/orbit-model/README.md

 To increase overall community gravity faster, identify active or potential clusters and connect members around those shared nuclei.
 As the clusters start to take shape, make connections between them.

+## 1:few:many

+Marketing is a 1:many model.
+Sales is a 1:1 or 1:few model.
+Community isn't either of these.

+Community is **1:few:many**.
+You, as the dev advocate or community manager are the 1.
+You have a deep relationship with a handful ambassadors - they are the few.
+Those ambassadors have deep relationships with the people in their communities - they are the many.

+The 1:few:many model explains why so many things that don't scale in community (like facetime and relationship-building) still can have huge results.
+It's the ripple effect.

 # Early Adopters

 Using the Orbit Model for your community?
 Tell the galaxy!
 Add your name to this list with a link to your site, community, or relevant material.